 I have lived in Chiang Mai for the past eight years and will probably live here the rest of my life.
 My reason for residing here is quite simply: finance, cultural enrichment, physical beauty, and the need to communicate in English.

-The requirements for obtaining a retirement visa are: one must be at least 50 years of age, have Bht 800,000 ($27,210) deposited in a Thai bank or 65,000 baht monthly income or a combination of both.
+The requirements for obtaining a retirement visa are: one must be at least 50 years of age, have Bht 800,000 ($25,806 US dollars) deposited in a Thai bank or 65,000 baht monthly income or a combination of both.
 If one is bringing a spouse this is double that amount.
 One can use this deposit during the year, but one must replenish the deposit three months in advance of your annual visa renewal.
 You will need a local police report saying that you have no felony criminal record, and a doctor’s certificate stating that you are in reasonable health.
 Please check with your local Thai consulate before you make a commitment because the rules always change.
 Of course, you can use a 30 day tourist visa (free) to check out the country for yourself before making a commitment.